Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 Social Workers should be alert to any special educational needs that young people have, and that may be more difficult to identify due to language differences, lack of formal education and / or history.
 Experiencing trauma and periods of chronic stress are also known to have long term impacts on cognitive ability, and so it’s also possible that needs will develop over time.
 Early identification is crucial but at whatever stage / age a young person’s learning needs become apparent, they will need to be formally assessed.

-When a young person becomes looked after the Virtual School Headteacher will allocate an Advisory Teacher in accordance with the age of the young person.
+When a young person becomes a Child in Care the Virtual School Headteacher will allocate an Advisory Teacher in accordance with the age of the young person.
 The Advisory Teacher will set up a meeting with the allocated social worker to find out more information about the young person.
 Thereafter, the Virtual School system progresses the setting up of an Initial Personal Education Plan (PEP).

 All unaccompanied young people are closely monitored by the Virtual School through contact between the network and Advisory Teachers.
 Social workers provide interpreters for PEP Meetings.
 If social workers or personal advisors are concerned about the educational progress of a young person, they should communicate with the Advisory Teacher.
 For school age children the PEP is the main vehicle for checking on the educational progress.
 All Advisory Teachers work closely with social workers outside of PEP meetings and the Virtual School can trigger additional meetings as required.
 The Virtual School can also support by: